nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

               value: '10.0.0.12:443'

 - Note the value of Controller's Instance-Group to be registered
-- In NGINX Controller, login as SuperNetOps
+- In `NGINX Controller <https://nginxctrl1.eastus2.cloudapp.azure.com>`_, login as SuperNetOps

     - email:  supernetops@f5cloudbuilder.dev
     - password: NGINXC0ntroller!

-- User Role of a SuperNetOps allow a user to view, create and delete any instance-groups (FULL authorization)
+- User Role of a SuperNetOps allows a user to view, create and delete any instance-groups (FULL authorization)
 - Check if you see POD names of your Kubernetes cluster {{site_ID}}

 .. image:: ./_pictures/Controller_instances_show.png